nestordemeure/breviarium/data/english.md

 If you are openly assailed with abuse, so that there is no place for dissimulation, have jocular responses ready at hand, or begin some little story, which will be relevant to the matter in any case, through which, however, a way may be prepared for other discussions to follow.

-Have some who, at a given signal, will offer letters, and when you have read them, say that something amusing has happened, to which he may be called away by chance to witness.
+Have some who, at a given signal, will offer letters for these cases, and when you have read them, say that something amusing has happened, to which he may be called away by chance to witness.

 Leave time for the enemy, so that he himself may realize the unworthiness of the deed, yet do not propose it to him, lest the occasion for anger seem to arise from your side.
 It is also customary for anger to arise if someone infallibly resolves to complete a task within a certain time, and meanwhile something occurs - beware of such resolves.

 ### Fleeing

-Carry aqua fortis with you, like burnt wine, with which to drench your clothes stuffed with straw and suspend them.
+Carry acid with you, like burnt wine, with which to drench your clothes stuffed with straw and suspend them.
 The guard will believe you acted out of desperation and, neglecting his watch, will spread word to the others.
 Seize the opportunity.

 Feign illness, such as bloody stools by eating red ochre, alter your pulse by pressing near the elbow, induce pallor.
 Hence request that a doctor be summoned.
 Complain of being fatigued by insomnia.
 Request to be transferred to the guard's house and to dine with him that day.
 Ask for a sleeping draught, which you will offer your host in his drink.